Nowasys.com

 Bytecode generated by compiling a

-block that handles multiple exception types creates no duplication in the bytecode generated by the compiler; the bytecode has no replication of exception handlers.Rethrowing Exceptions with More Inclusive Type Checking
+catch block that handles multiple exception types will be smaller (and thus superior) than compiling many catch blocks that handle only one exception type each.
+A catch block that handles multiple exception types creates no duplication in the bytecode generated by the compiler; the bytecode has no replication of exception handlers.Rethrowing Exceptions with More Inclusive Type Checking

 The Java SE 7 compiler performs more precise analysis of rethrown exceptions than earlier releases of Java SE.
 This enables you to specify more specific exception types in the

-clause of a method declaration.
+throws clause of a method declaration.

 Consider the following example: